 Our search firm presents resumes to hiring managers almost every day.
-And hiring managers often glance at the resume for a few seconds and declare "I have no interest in seeing that candidate."
-In that moment, all the hiring managers can envision is some unqualified person wasting an hour of their precious time.
-So rejecting the unusual resume seems like a time saver ... except it’s not.
+And on that short list of people is usually at least one resume the hiring manger would prefer to reject.
+In a few seconds of skimming the resume, all the hiring managers can envision is some unqualified person wasting an hour of their precious time.
+So rejecting the unusual resume seems like a time saver … except it’s not.

-While managers are busy eliminating people simply because they arrived at the destination by a different path, we are asking a different question.
-We ask “Could this person be qualified?”
-We know that people from unexpected or nontraditional backgrounds often outperform the people with “good looking” resumes (because you learn different things when you travel on different paths).
-We find great people by broadening our focus (but hey, I freely admit, we also do this for a living every day).
+While managers are busy eliminating people simply because they arrived at their level of competency by an unfamiliar path, we are busy asking a different question.
+We ask, “Could this person be qualified?”
+In challenging times like these, people from unexpected or nontraditional backgrounds often outperform the people who have resumes that are similar to the hiring manager's career (because you learn different things when you travel on different paths).